-- 1. STOP!
-Read the safety information on page 17. - Make sure equipment shutoff valve is fully open. - 3.
-Push in control knob slightly and turn clockwise to the OFF position. - 4.
-Wait five (5) minutes to clear out any gas.
+- STOP!
+Read the safety information above.

+- 2. Make sure equipment shutoff valve is fully open.

+- Turn control knob clockwise to the OFF position.

+- 4. Wait five (5) minutes to clear out any gas.
 Then smell for gas around heater and near the floor.
 If you smell gas, STOP!
-Follow "B" in the safety information, page 17.
-If you do not smell gas, go to the next step. - Turn control knob counterclockwise / to the PILOT position.
-Press in control knob for five (5) seconds. - Note: The first time that the heater is operated after connecting the gas supply, the control knob should be pressed for about thirty (30) seconds.
+Follow "B" in the safety information above.
+If you do not smell gas, go to the next step.

+- Turn control knob counterclockwise /

+to the PILOT position.
+Press in control

+knob for five (5) seconds.

+Note: The first time that the heater is operated after connecting the gas supply, the control knob should be pressed for about thirty (30) seconds.
 This will allow air to bleed from the gas system.
-If pilot does not stay lit, refer to Troubleshooting, pages 25 though 29.
+If pilot does not stay lit, refer to Troubleshooting, pages 24 though 27.
 Also contact a qualified service technician or gas supplier for repairs.
-Until repairs are made, light pilot with match. - If control knob does not pop up when released, contact a qualified service technician or gas supplier for repairs. - With control knob pressed in, push down and release ignitor button.
+Until repairs are made, light pilot with match.

+- If control knob does not pop up when released, contact a qualified service technician or gas supplier for repairs. - With control knob pressed in, push down and release ignitor button.
 This will light pilot.
 The pilot is attached to the rear of the burner.
 If needed, keep pressing ignitor button until pilot lights.
-Note: If pilot does not stay lit, refer to Troubleshooting, page 25.
-Also contact a qualified service technician or gas supplier